USS Davis (DD-937): Service history

 Sailing for the Mediterranean and operations with the Sixth Fleet on 29 November 1957, Davis exercised and trained at sea until standing in to Cannes, France, on 16 December, where she remained through the Christmas and New Years' holidays.
-Sailing on 3 January 1958, the destroyer operated with the Sixth Fleet into the spring, punctuating her at-sea periods, during which time she participated in anti-submarine warfare (ASW) and air defense exercises and plane guarded a succession of attack carriers: Franklin D. Roosevelt, Saratoga, Essex and Randolph, and with visits to Pollensa Bay, Majorca (5-7 January), Valetta, Malta (11-16 January), Piraeus, Greece (18-22 January), Iskendron (29-30 January) and Izmir (1-4 February), Turkey and Rhodes, Greece (11-18 February), Genoa, Italy (22-28 February), Barcelona, Spain (10-17 March and 18-21 March).
-After pausing briefly at Gibraltar (1-3 April) as she left the Mediterranean, homeward-bound, Davis returned to Newport on 12 April.
+Sailing on 3 January 1958, the destroyer operated with the Sixth Fleet into the spring, punctuating her at-sea periods, during which time she participated in anti-submarine warfare (ASW) and air defense exercises and plane guarded a succession of attack carriers: Franklin D. Roosevelt, Saratoga, Essex and Randolph, and with visits to Pollensa Bay, Mallorca (5–7 January), Valetta, Malta (11–16 January), Piraeus, Greece (18–22 January), İskenderun (29–30 January) and İzmir (1–4 February), Turkey, and Rhodes, Greece (11–18 February), Genoa, Italy (22–28 February), Barcelona, Spain (10–17 March and 18–21 March).
+After pausing briefly at Gibraltar (1–3 April) as she left the Mediterranean, homeward-bound, Davis returned to Newport on 12 April.

 Following post-deployment upkeep, the ship remained at her home port through early June 1958, logging a port call to New London, Connecticut, between 16 and 19 May.
-Davis then paused briefly at Boston (10-12 June) before she sailed for northern Europe on a midshipman cruise.
-During the course of that period of training, the destroyer visited Kiel, West Germany, for Kiel Week (25-30 June), Bergen, Norway (9-16 July) and Rotterdam (19-24 July).
+Davis then paused briefly at Boston (10–12 June) before she sailed for northern Europe on a midshipman cruise.
+During the course of that period of training, the destroyer visited Kiel, West Germany, for Kiel Week (25–30 June), Bergen, Norway (9–16 July) and Rotterdam (19–24 July).
 She ultimately returned to Boston on 4 August, disembarking midshipmen and beginning a period of post-deployment repairs and alterations that included the strengthening of her aluminum deckhouses and the installation of new expansion joints.

 Emerging from the yard on 14 October 1958, Davis returned to her home port the following day, but remained there only a short time, sailing on 20 October to operate as part of Anti-Submarine Defense Forces, Atlantic, conducting advanced ASW training, until setting course to return to port on 3 November, standing in the following day.
 Sailing again on 1 December, she reached Norfolk the next day, and remained there, members of her crew given the opportunity to attend ASW Tactical School there, until her departure on 8 December for another stint of operations at sea.
 Heading for home on 15 December, she arrived on the 16th.
 She remained there into the first week of January 1959.